jimniels/blog/posts/2025-09-14-mac-app-flea-market.md

 <img src="https://cdn.jim-nielsen.com/blog/2025/ai-icon-nike.jpg" width="682" height="473" alt="A bunch of “Nike” logo knock-offs that look like a swoosh but say “Hike” or “Mike” or “NAIK”." />

-What does that say to you about the store you’re visiting?
+What does that say about the store you’re visiting?

 I always wanted a pair of Mike Jordans, just like I always wanted ChatGPP for my Mac.